 B & L Floral is closing after three decades

-After 31 years in business, Lila Hansen of B & L Floral and Gifts in Riverside is closing.
-She is hosting an open house from 3-6 p.m. on Monday, July 3, at the shop at 697 W. Hwy.
+After 31 years in business, Lela Hansen of B & L Floral and Gifts in Riverside is closing.
+Her family is hosting an open house from 3-6 p.m. on Monday, July 3, at the shop at 697 W. Hwy.
 39 in Riverside.

 "It has been nice being in a family business," Hansen said.